Seascraper (novel)

 Seascraper is a 2025 novel by Benjamin Wood.
 The novel follows Thomas Flett who lives with his mother on the fictional costal town of Longferry in England.
-Thomas is a seascraper, earning a meager living by using a horse-drawn cart to trawl for shrimp the beach.
+Thomas is a seascraper, earning a meagre living by using a horse-drawn cart to trawl for shrimp on the beach.
 He then sells his daily catch at a local market.
 At only twenty years old, Thomas must endure this physically demanding work to eke out a living for himself and his mother, but he has dreams of becoming a folk singer.

 The novel was longlisted for the 2025 Booker Prize.
 The judges called the novel a "mesmerizing portrait" of a man constrained by his circumstances.
+It won the Nero Book Award for fiction, with the judges describing it as an "utterly immersive read, steeped in atmosphere, that explores what constitutes a well-lived life".

 Background

 To better depict the beachside atmosphere of the novel, Wood wrote outdoors in longhand rather than typing on a computer to draft the work.
 He has said that doing this "rain or shine" on a daily basis "really helped me get a sense of what Tom must’ve felt like working on the sea, getting soaked every day."